Resident Evil: Revelations 2

 The plot is set between the events of Resident Evil 5 and 6, in 2011.
 The story begins when Claire and her co-workers, including Barry Burton's daughter Moira Burton, are at a party in the headquarters of the NGO TerraSave, when they are attacked by unknown assailants and taken away to a deserted island in the Baltic Sea.

 The game was released for PlayStation 3, PlayStation 4, Windows, Xbox 360, Xbox One, PlayStation Vita in 2015 and for Nintendo Switch in 2017 along with the port of the first Revelations.
 The reviews were mixed to positive and the setting, story, characters and the co-op gameplay were praised, but the graphics and some technical issues were criticized.
 As of August 2022, the title reached a combined 4.4 million units sold (including the Switch collection), surpassing its predecessor.
-It is also the first Resident Evil game to not feature Alyson Court as the long time voice of Claire Redfield.

 Gameplay

 Resident Evil: Revelations 2 is set between the events of Resident Evil 5 and Resident Evil 6.
 Claire Redfield is the main protagonist and Barry Burton's daughter, Moira, plays a supporting role.
 In December 2014, a new trailer revealed Barry as another playable protagonist and he is joined by Natalia Korda, a little girl with supernatural abilities.
 The official cinematic trailer was released in December 2014.
 Resident Evil: Revelations 2 is a survival horror game which supports cooperative gameplay.
 When played in single player mode, the player must switch characters to solve puzzles and do certain actions.
 The game has stealth elements as only two of the four playable characters use guns.
 The other two are more vulnerable, preferring to use melee weapons such as crowbars and bricks; they can also find hidden items with a flashlight or special senses.

 The game features a Raid Mode, which returns from the first Revelations game with new features, more missions and new playable characters.
 About 200 missions and 15 characters are featured, which span the entire game series, and there are also new scenarios and enemies from Resident Evil 5, Resident Evil 6 and Resident Evil: Revelations.
 In this mode, players can customize their skills and weapons, as well as buy new ones.
 Some enemies in Raid Mode have special abilities like extra speed or strength.
 This mode can be played either solo, online or through split-screen local co-op.